 SBS was involved in the production of the Club Management Guide and provided a good level of collaboration, support and experience, which further strengthened the relationship with ECA.

-Upon successful completion of the course, a certificate will be delivered jointly by ECA and SBS, which is a department of Stockholm University.
-In order to successfully complete the programme and receive the certificate, participants must attend a minimum of five out of six sessions.
+Upon successful completion of the course, a certificate will be delivered by ECA in association with SBS, which is a department of Stockholm University.
+In order to successfully complete the programme and receive the certificate, participants must attend a minimum of 10 out 12 days (+extras).
 However, the programme is non-credit awarding, since this provides maximum flexibility in terms of the way it is structured and delivered.

 Applications can only be done via the online platform under the Enrol section: ENROL HERE.
-In order to apply for the CMP, participants must provide their personal details along with a recommendation letter from the club and a link to their LinkedIn profile and an optional video.
+In order to apply for the CMP, participants must provide their personal details along with a recommendation letter from the club, a link to their LinkedIn profile and an optional video.
 There are 2 deadlines for submitting applications.
-The 1st is on 15th of May 2019 (14:00 CET), and the 2nd and final is on 15th of September 2017.
+The 1st is on 15th of May 2019 (14:00 CET), and the 2nd and final is on 15th of September 2019 (14:00 CET).

 The CMP is designed specifically for ECA Member Clubs, and therefore admission to the programme will be granted to representatives from ECA Member Clubs in the 2019/23 club cycle (which will be finalised by the end of June 2019), regardless of Ordinary Member or Associate Member status.
-The CMP is aimed at the middle and top-level staff from medium and smaller national associations, although clubs from all subdivisions are invited to apply, and the programme content is designed to be useful and relevant to clubs of all levels.
+The CMP is intended for the top management of clubs, and the programme content is designed to be useful and relevant to clubs of all levels.

 However, applications from club representatives from non-ECA Members may be taken into consideration on a very limited basis, and will be subject to individual approval from the ECA CMP Scientific Panel.
 The cost of the programme for non-ECA Members will be €10’000.

-Participants who leave an ECA Member Club but are registered and have already started the programme are allowed to continue the CMP only with the approval of their former club.
+Participants who leave an ECA Member Club but are registered and have already started the programme are allowed to continue the CMP only with written permission from their former club, signed by the chairman.
 Any changes in circumstances must be communicated to the ECA CMP team as soon as possible.

 The CMP aims to give its participants a complete overview of club football management rather than focus on individual aspects, and therefore it is not possible to attend only one of the sessions.
 The main idea is for participants to sign up with the intention to develop their knowledge and skills in all areas of club management.

-In order to successfully complete the CMP, participants need to attend a minimum of five out of six sessions.
-For those wishing to look more in depth into specific aspects of club operations and management, ECA also runs a number of subject-specific workshops during the normal operational cycle (currently 2017-19), details of which you can always find in ECA communications.
+In order to successfully complete the CMP, participants need to attend a minimum of 10 out of 12 days (+extras).
+For those wishing to look more in depth into specific aspects of club operations and management, ECA also runs a number of subject-specific workshops during the normal operational cycle (currently 2019-23), details of which you can always find in ECA communications.

 Once the participants have been selected for the programme, a bank payment will be required within 10 days of selection.
 The ECA bank details will be provided once the selection of participants has taken place.
 If the payment has not been paid within the 10 days, participants will be automatically placed on the waiting list.

-The course fees have been subsidised by the ECA Board, and are thus significantly below market rates, and have four price levels according to the four ECA Subdivisions (cycle 2017/2019): The first level is for clubs from ECA Subdivision 1, the second for ECA Subdivision 2, the third for ECA Subdivision 3, whilst the fourth one is for clubs from ECA Subdivision 4.
+The course fees have been subsidised by the ECA Board, and are thus significantly below market rates.
+There are four price levels according to the four ECA Subdivisions (cycle 2019/2023): the first level is for clubs from ECA Subdivision 1, the second for ECA Subdivision 2, the third for ECA Subdivision 3, whilst the fourth is for clubs from ECA Subdivision 4.

-The ECA Executive Board is supportive of the initiative and offers its backing to the ECA CMP.
+The ECA Executive Board is supportive of the initiative and is subsidising the ECA CMP.

 For more information regarding UEFA National Associations rankings: Click here

 After the applications have been received and verified, the ECA CMP Scientific Panel together with the ECA CMP Organisational Group will select the programme participants.
 The selection will be based on the following criteria: professional experience within club football, English language knowledge level, academic qualification, level of seniority within the club, level of support demonstrated by the applicant’s club, number of applicants from the same club, the track record of previous applications for CMP, and the diversity of the group of participants (priority will be given to female applicants).

-It is recommended that participants study the topics and prepare for the seminars beforehand, as this will better prepare them for the sessions and enable them to bring along any questions they may have on the topics.
-The CMP team will provide participants with resources and information through the use of a LinkedIn group and via the online platform, which can be studied outside of the sessions.
+It is recommended that participants study the topics and prepare for the sessions beforehand, as this will better prepare them for the sessions and enable them to bring along any questions they may have on the topics.
+The CMP team will provide participants with resources and information through a LinkedIn group and via the online platform, which can be studied outside of the sessions.